KubeRocketCI/docs/docs/user-guide/add-cd-pipeline.md

 ### Configure Pipeline Settings

-In the **Pipeline Configuration** stage, specify following configuration:
+In the **Pipeline Configuration** stage, specify the following configuration:

 1. Enter the deployment name that will be displayed in the Deployments list.
-Enter at least two characters, use the lower-case letters, numbers, and dashes.
+The name must be at least two characters long and may contain lowercase letters, numbers, and dashes.

-2. Enter informative but concise description.
+2. Enter an informative but concise description.

-3. Select the necessary application from the **Mapping field name** drop-down menu and click by it name.
+3. Select the necessary application from the **Mapping field name** drop-down menu and click on its name.

 4. Specify the application parameters: